opentracing/opentracing.io/spec.md

 A Span may reference zero or more Spans that are causally related.
 OpenTracing presently defines two types of references: `ChildOf` and `FollowsFrom`. **Both reference types specifically model direct causal relationships between a child span and a parent span.** In the future, OpenTracing may also support reference types for spans with non-causal relationships (e.g., Spans that are batched together, Spans that are stuck in the same queue, etc).

 **`ChildOf` references:** A Span may be the "ChildOf" a parent Span.
-In a "ChildOf" reference, the parent Span depends on the child Span in some fashion (often—but not always—the parent Span cannot finish until the child Span finishes).
+In a "ChildOf" reference, the parent Span depends on the child Span in some capacity.
+All of the following would constitute ChildOf relationships:

+- A Span representing the server side of an RPC may be the ChildOf a Span representing the client side of that RPC
-A typical timing diagram for a Span that is the ChildOf a parent Span:
+- A Span representing a SQL insert may be the ChildOf a Span representing an ORM save method
+- Many Spans doing concurrent (perhaps distributed) work may all individually be the ChildOf a single parent Span that merges the results for all children that return within a deadline

+These could all be valid timing diagrams for children that "FollowFrom" a parent.

 ~~~
     [-Parent Span---------]
          [-Child Span----]

+    [-Parent Span--------------]
+         [-Child Span A----]
+          [-Child Span B----]
+        [-Child Span C----]
+         [-Child Span D---------------]
+         [-Child Span E----]
 ~~~

 **`FollowsFrom` references:** Some parent Spans do not depend in any way on the result of their child Spans.
 In these cases, we say merely that the child Span "FollowsFrom" the parent Span in a causal sense.
 There are many distinct "FollowsFrom" reference sub-categories, and in future versions of OpenTracing they may be distinguished more formally.